carla-simulator/carla/Docs/tuto_first_steps.md

     vehicle.set_autopilot(True)
 ```

 Now your simulation is running, with numerous vehicles driving around the map and a camera recording data from one of those vehicles.
 This data can then be used to feed a machine learning algorithm for training an autonomous driving agent.
+The Traffic manager has many functions for customising traffic behaviour, learn more [__here__](tuto_G_traffic_manager.md).

-This is obviously the most basic possible set up for a simulation, now you can go into further details deeper into documentation about the many extra sensors you can use to generate data, and the many other features of CARLA that can make your simulations more detailed and more realistic.
+This is the most basic possible set up for a simulation, now you can go into further details deeper into documentation about the many extra sensors you can use to generate data, and the many other features of CARLA that can make your simulations more detailed and more realistic.